 Hard not to agree, when watching stuff like this:

-Martin Birch was hired to record 4 nights at Hammersmith in London early in the tour, October 1984, and another 4 nights at California’s Long Beach Arena in March 1985.
+Martin Birch was hired to record 4 nights at London’s Hammersmith Odeon in October 1984, and another 4 nights at California’s Long Beach Arena in March 1985.
 The result was the double Live After Death (1985) album.

 Performance-wise there are two characteristics about this live document.
 The first is how singer Dickinson’s voice is starting to deteriorate by 1985 compared to the previous couple of tours, at least partially due to the insane touring schedules.

-A lot of vocal overdubs were done in the studio, even if band leader Harris denied this years later: “No overdubs or nothing.”
+A lot of vocal overdubs were done in the studio, even if band leader Harris denied this years later, saying, “No overdubs or nothing.”
 A plain old lie, easy enough to expose if one compares the audio album to the video counterpart where Bruce’s vocals are untouched.